aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing/groupshape/_index.md

 ## GroupShape class

 Represents a group of shapes in a document.
+To learn more, visit the [How to Add Group Shape into a Word Document](https://docs.aspose.com/words/cpp/how-to-add-group-shape-into-a-word-document/) documentation article.

 ```cpp
 class GroupShape : public Aspose::Words::Drawing::ShapeBase